hack-technicolor/hack-technicolor/docs/Recovery.md

 The process of switching the active bank is called *switchover*.
 Ordinary firmware upgrades get installed to the passive bank, while a switchover occurs at the end of the upgrade process if it was successful.
 This means your Gateway frequently changes active bank while not unlocked.

 Whenever the Gateway fails to load the image three times in a row, the bootloader will enter *Bootfail* mode and will try booting from the passive bank, without setting it as active.
-If the firmware in passive bank fails too, then the bootloader will automatically enter BOOT-P recovery mode.
+If the firmware in passive bank fails too, then the bootloader will automatically enter BOOTP recovery mode.

 To force-boot from the passive bank, which is not currently active, you have two options: